top of page

 When the system works, complaints fall naturally.

-The CSAT vs Complaints Intervention is designed to help you do exactly this - identify where your system is creating demand, where resolution is breaking down, and how to fix it at the source.
+The escalation management intervention is designed to help you do exactly this - identify where your system is creating demand, where resolution is breaking down, and how to fix it at the source.

 Comments